HtetthuAung283/vehicle-detection-and-tracking/README.md

 ##### Issue 2:
 First I had 2 hot zones on the white car, that have been recognized as 2 vehicles.

-I solved the problem by increasing adding the 50 x 50 search windows and by increasing the overlap to 75% in all search window sizes.
+I solved the problem by adding 50 x 50 search windows and by increasing the overlap to 75% in all search window sizes.

 ##### Issue 3:
 It happened that the detection of the white car got lost.